banishlight/CLibs/README.md

 # CLibs
-A library of code written in C for practice/Personal use Currently all that has been worked on is a LinkedList Library
+A library of code written in C for practice/Personal use \n Currently all that has been worked on is a LinkedList Library